How To Create Standout Skills

 - General customer service, client calls and emails, filing, completing reports and communicating effectively with those within my team.

-- Using Microsoft Excel to create spreadsheets, to track and manage the results of all of all social media campaigns conducted in my role as a Digital Marketing Executive.
+- Using Microsoft Excel to create spreadsheets, to track and manage the results of all social media campaigns conducted in my role as a Digital Marketing Executive.

 - In my previous role as an Account Manager, time management and organisation were key to my success in managing various different accounts and dealing with different clients needs on time.